stacks-network/docs/src/pages/smart-contracts/cli-wallet-quickstart.md

 ## Introduction

-This quickstart guide will show you how to setup a Stacks wallet using the Blockstack JavaScript CLI and use it to send/receive Stacks tokens on Testnet.
+This quickstart guide will show you how to setup a Stacks wallet using the Stacks JavaScript CLI and use it to send/receive Stacks tokens on Testnet.
 This wallet is intended for developer experimentation with Testnet only, do not use this wallet to store your tokens.

 ## Prerequisites